Penalized Estimation of Directed Acyclic Graphs From Discrete Data: Simulation Studies

 We evaluate the CD algorithm on simulated data sets.
-As stated in Remark \ref{rem:ObsEInt}, the log-likelihood \eqref{eq:dlogL} applies to observational data as well: If there are no experimental data for $X_j$, then $\mathcal{O}_j=\{1,\ldots,n\}$ in \eqref{eq:dlogL}.
-Therefore, we applied the CD algorithm to both interventional data and observational data.
-In order to assess the accuracy and efficiency of the CD algorithm, we compare our algorithm with a few competing methods.
-For interventional data, we compare our CD algorithm with a Monte Carlo method, the equi-energy sampler (EE sampler) \citep{kou2006discussion, Zhou11} and a constraint-based method, the PC algorithm \citep{kalisch2007estimating}.
-For observational data we compare the CD algorithm with a score-based method, the hill-climbing (HC) algorithm \citep{russell1995artificial}, and also the PC algorithm.
-We are interested in comparing both the accuracy and the speed of each algorithm.
+As stated in Remark \ref{rem:ObsEInt}, the log-likelihood \eqref{eq:dlogL} applies to observational data as well.
+Therefore, we apply the CD algorithm on both interventional data and observational data.
+In order to assess the accuracy and efficiency of the CD algorithm, we compare it with a few competing methods.
+For interventional data, we compare our CD algorithm with the PC algorithm \citep{kalisch2007estimating}, the greedy interventional equivalent search (GIES) algorithm \citep{hauser2015jointly} and the equi-energy sampler (EE sampler) \citep{kou2006discussion}.
+For observational data we compare the CD algorithm with the hill-climbing (HC) algorithm \citep{gamez2011learning}, the max-min hill-climbing (MMHC) algorithm \citep{tsamardinos2006max}, and the PC algorithm.
+Among these competitors, the PC algorithm is a constraint-based method, the MMHC is a hybrid method and the others are all score-based.

 Details about data generation and parameter choices will be discussed in Section~\ref{sec:setup}.
-In Section~\ref{sec:ExpwInt}, we compare DAGs and their skeletons estimated from interventional data.
+In Section~\ref{sec:ExpwInt}, we compare DAGs estimated from interventional data.
 Section~\ref{sec:ExpwObs}, on the other hand, presents results on high-dimensional observational data.
 The comparison of running times is provided in Section~\ref{sec:timing}.